The US has operated sanctions programmes targeting major narcotics suppliers, primarily in Latin America, since the mid-1990s.

 General Licence 23 - Authorizing Transactions Related to Telecommunications Mail, and Certain Internet-Based Communications Involving Ansarallah

-General Licence 24 - Authorizing Noncommercial, Personal Remittances Involving Ansarallah
+General Licence 24 - Authorizing Non-commercial, Personal Remittances Involving Ansarallah

 General Licence 25 - Authorizing Transactions Related to Refined Petroleum Products in Yemen Involving Ansarallah